How I Passed the Goethe B2 German Exam With a Nearly Perfect Score

 And that’s really just a big load of crap, because I barely “studied” and still earned a nearly perfect score.

 Cramming isn’t the way.
 Period.
 If you’re actually a B2 German speaker, you shouldn’t need to cram.
-And you can become a B2 German speaker without doing anything much more complicated than watching a bunch of TV and talking to people once in a while.
+Luckily, comprehensible input is the key to language aqusition — not grammar drills.
+So you can become a B2 German speaker without doing anything much more complicated than watching a bunch of TV and talking to people once in a while.
+Neat, huh?

 I self-studied mostly using comprehensible input for 2 years